HerXayah/road-to-yuzu-without-switch/README.md

 To enable this, go in the menu and choose `Boxcat`.
 ![here](https://lh3.googleusercontent.com/2Q8pASe7g3DstMOK91lZxXZv-2k5ixef_SfQeMXn7Sg0hvG1i265u45qro8LU_4KiYHTU9m7u4gProHXoG4et-TU3Q_mozX84Z3NJxX9uym547lT-reeKCIRalDudtNlm5p22oha0Q=w2400)
 A list of all the stuff you can get can be found [here](https://yuzu-emu.org/help/feature/boxcat/)

-# Shaders

-To get shaders, go [here](https://github.com/JENOVAAbsolute/128BB-Shaders).
-Download the one you need and then right click on the game.
-Open `Transferable Pipeline Cache`, and paste contents in.

 # Mods